charlesmurphy1/dynalearn/README.md

 # dynalearn
-Boltzmann machine framework for dynamics on network learning.
+A Python framework for dynamics on network learning based using Boltzmann machine in PyTorch.